Anson, Kansas

 Anson is an unincorporated community in Sumner County, Kansas, United States.
-It is located about 6 miles east of Conway Springs at 1.5 miles south of the intersection of N Anson Rd and W 90th St N, next to an abandoned railroad.
+It is located approximately six miles east of Conway Springs at 1.5 miles south of the intersection of N Anson Rd and W 90th St N, adjacent to an abandoned railroad.
+It currently contains a small number of homes, but no businesses or services.

 History

 A post office was opened in Anson in 1887, and remained in operation until it was discontinued in 1958.

 A railroad previously passed through the community, east to west, from Belle Plaine to Conway Springs.

 Education

 The community is served by Conway Springs USD 356 public school district.